 Changing schools can be seen as a new start so this may well be the point at which young Trans people make a conscious decision to be known by their true gender.
 At times this may be problematic, negatively affecting friendships, behaviours and reputation in the school.
 However, changing schools can also be a very empowering time if the correct support and preparation is in place.
-It must be remembered that in school transition young trans people may, for the first time, find they are able to express themselves and be truly happy, and thus contribute positively and successfully both to their own academic development and to the school's and college's learning environment.
+It must be remembered that in school transition young trans people may, for the first time, find they are able to express themselves and be truly happy, and thus contribute positively and successfully both to their own academic development and to the school's learning environment.

-The management of a move between schools and colleges needs consideration and good communication between the old and new school or college.
-The rights, thoughts, concerns and wishes of the young Trans person and their family or carers need to be established and considered at the earliest opportunity.
+The rights, thoughts, concerns and wishes of the young Trans person and their family or carers need to be established and considered at the earliest opportunity during any transition to secondary setting or another school.

-Preparations might include identifying a single point of contact in the next school or college so that the young Trans person has the opportunity to develop a relationship with that single contact prior to arrival.
-This will help make the transition from one school or college to the other as seamless as possible.
+Preparations might include identifying a single point of contact in the next school so that the young Trans person has the opportunity to develop a relationship with that single contact prior to arrival.
+This will help make the transition from one school to the other as seamless as possible.
 The new school then takes on a responsibility for preparing their school community in a safe and secure way so that the child is supported in the most appropriate way for them.